Finger Independence for Better Dexterity

 Causes of the Problem

-Perhaps it’s no use speculating why, but the fingers on the end of the hand controlled by the superficial ulnar nerve tend to have the most problems.
-There may be some basis in biology but it’s likely related to conditioning.
-We use our thumb, index and middle fingers more frequently than our ring and pinky fingers, and so they don’t tend to get as much of a workout over the course of our lives.
-That means when we pick up a guitar, we'll have a tendency to favor those first two and ignore the second two.
+Perhaps it's no use speculating why, but the fingers on the end of the hand controlled by the ulnar nerve tend to have the most problems.
+There may be some biological reason, but it's also likely related to conditioning.
+We use our thumb, index, and middle fingers more frequently than our ring and pinky fingers, so they don’t get as much of a workout over the course of our lives.
+That means when we pick up a guitar, we tend to favor those first two and neglect the other two.

 Understanding the Problem